 4. Ignore negative voices online.

 Social media has a downside too, and everyone feels they have a voice in the adoption process.
 Before the internet, birth parents were able to make an adoption decision without a community of voices weighing in from outside sources.
-That was largely due to the fact that we weren’t so interconnected through modern technology, but that is no longer the case.
+That was large because we weren’t so interconnected through modern technology, but that is no longer the case.
 The more voices involved in the decision, the more confusing it can be.
 When it comes to adoption, it’s hard for everyone to maintain privacy unless you are intentional about it.

 How Do I Protect My Child’s Privacy?